barathvelmu/Project-SERVE/README.md

+# Note:
+Once we 'custom-name' our project, we can change this Repo. name.
+If anyone has suggestions, shoot me some ideas :)

 # CS338-Final-Project
 Repository Template for the CS 338 Final Project.
 Repository can be populated once we finalize the backend + frontend tools.